 This project would fit in perfectly with most state standards (for example, see page 10 in Health Education Content Standards for California Public Schools).
 And because it includes numbers (of teaspoons), teachers can use the poster content to visually drive discussions about addition and subtraction.
 If this poster was done in a fun way, the experience might vaccinate kids against over-consumption of sugary drinks for the remainder of their lives.
-The parallel to brushing teeth might be appropriate: you teach kids how to do it even though the chemistry of decay is beyond their understanding.
-If you don’t brush and floss, your breath will be nasty and you’ll lose your teeth.
-That’s a lesson best taught when really young.
+The parallel to brushing teeth might be appropriate: you teach kids how to do it before school … even though the chemistry of decay is beyond their understanding: if you don’t brush and floss, your breath will be nasty and you’ll lose your teeth.
+Like many health lessons, that’s best taught to young kids.

 There are lots of ways to make the poster, but what I like about the one above is that water (no sugar) and plain milk (contains lactose … which is a sugar) are included.
 There should also be a sampling of common juices (apple, orange, e.g.) because they are loaded with sugar.
 And just for scale, it might be good to show how many teaspoons of sugar are in a typical bag of candy (e.g., Skittles).

 Poster titles matter here, just like they do at a scientific meeting, in that they can provide a take-home message.
 “Rethink your drink” is a popular title (it rhymes), but I prefer something that confronts the point more directly.
 Here are some ideas: “Don’t drink dessert all day”, “Don’t drink your dessert”, or “Sugary drinks are candy drinks”.
 If snark is allowed in your district, then something like, “Sugary drinks are a sweet way to gain weight and rot teeth!”
 The idea is to be direct and memorable and to not shy away from the point: sugary drinks can (and do!) make kids fat.

 If you want some background information relevant to lesson plans on sugar for K-3 levels, here are some resources from BrainPOP.
 If you’re looking for more examples of posters, here’s a Pinterest board where I collect them: